FOSSEE/KiCad-eSim/README.md

 4. Use the generated `kicad-6.0.11-x86_64.exe` in the `NSIS` folder as the default installer for KiCad when building installer for eSim.

     > Note: This new generated installer should be pushed to the repository for any future requirements
-    > Note: The installer size should be less than 500 Mbs.
+    > The installer size should be less than 500 Mbs.